Akansha0695/ChurnCustomerPrediction-MachineLearning/README.md

 **Overview**

-This repository contains the code and resources for a machine-learning project focused on predicting bank customer churn.
+This GitHub repository contains a comprehensive machine-learning project for predicting bank customer churn.
 Churn prediction is crucial for businesses to identify customers who are likely to leave, allowing proactive measures to retain them.
+The project utilizes various algorithms and techniques to analyze and predict customer behavior.

 ____________________________________________VARIABLE DESCRIPTIONS OF DATAFRAME BANK CUSTOMER CHURN PREDICTION____________________________________________